 The question is, how long does it take for you to reach this state?
 It depends on when you eat and how you eat.

 The easiest way to get there is to reduce your carbohydrate intake by a significant amount.
-When carbs are present in your body, they are broken down into sugars so your body can use it for fuel.
+When carbs are present in your body, they are broken down into sugars (or glucose) so your body can use them for fuel.

 Excess glucose is then stored in your muscles or livers as glycogen.
 This is where your body turns to for energy before it goes for ketones.